PraneethJain/chordht/report.md

 ![Scalability Graph](chord_node/benchmark_results/scalability.png)

 ### 9.2 Load Balancing
 In a consistent hashing scheme without virtual nodes, load distribution can be uneven.
 Our benchmark (inserting 1000 keys into 20 nodes) confirmed this, showing a significant variance in the number of keys stored per node.
-While the average load was around 50 keys, some nodes held significantly more.
+While the average load was around 50 keys (without replication), some nodes held significantly more.

+With replication, some nodes showcased a higher load, leading to more variance, shifting the mean to around 150 keys per node.
+This is in tandem with the fact that the replication factor was 2 during our testing.

 ![Load Balancing Graph](chord_node/benchmark_results/load_balancing.png)